MandeepSic19/TargetDataset/README.md

 ## Reproducibility Information
 The materials provided here support reproducibility of the computational workflow and results reported in the manuscript:
-- File formats match those used in the original experiments
+- File formats match those used in the original experiments,
-- Code reflects the calibration and optimization steps described in the publication
+- Code reflects the calibration and optimization steps described in the publication, and
-- Hardware and software configuration details are included in the manuscript
+- Hardware and software configuration details are included in the manuscript.
 - The methodology diagram on Zenodo supports understanding of the workflow and confirms authorship of the process design

 These resources are intended for reproducing the workflow and validating the methodology.